sebastiendonadio/devopsmlops/chapters/13-chapter11.md

 </center>

-##  Shadow Mode Testing - Champion-Challenger Paradigm   added by Arnab
+##  Shadow Mode Testing - Champion-Challenger Paradigm

 Sometimes you may not have the luxury to have multiple production-ready models for A/B or MAB testing.
 You may have only a single update to the current production model.
 But you still want to be sure that your model will perform as expected in production before a complete switchover.
 Even better, you want to make sure that this new update has better model performance.
 In the industry, a champion-challenger paradigm is used for this approach.
 The incumbent production model is the champion and the new updated model is the challenger.
 Until the challenger proves itself (i.e. has a better performance), the champion is not dislodged.